feater-dev/feater/README.md

 - **ID** - will be used to reference referenced source volume and generate names for related environmental variable;
 - **source ID** - references source that should be copied to given source volume;
-- **relative path** - can be provided to copy a subdirectory of source instead of its root directory; for each source many independent source volumes can be created if needed and this setting should be useful when monorepository pattern is used for organizing source code.
+- **relative path** - can be provided to copy a subdirectory of source instead of its root directory; for each source many independent source volumes can be created if needed and this setting should be useful when mono-repository pattern is used for organizing source code.

 Note that the volume ID provided here is not the volume ID used by Docker.
 The latter is generated automatically and prefixed for each instance to avoid conflicts.
 It is then made available via: